gbeaty/scalapac/README.md

 Create an OperationHelper (changing your Amazon credentials):

-    val opHelper = new OperationHelper(awsAccessKeyId     = "[YOUR AWS ID HERE]", awsSecretKey       = "[YOUR AWS SECRET HERE]",
+    val opHelper = new OperationHelper(
+        awsAccessKeyId     = "[YOUR AWS ID HERE]",
+        awsSecretKey       = "[YOUR AWS SECRET HERE]",
-                                       awsAssociateTagKey = "[YOUR ASSOCIATE TAG HERE]"
+        awsAssociateTagKey = "[YOUR ASSOCIATE TAG HERE]")
-                                       )

-And now you can run a test against the Amazon Product Advertising API:
+And now you can run a test against the Amazon Product Advertising API and receive your results as either XML:

+    opHelper.debug(
+        "ItemSearch",
-    opHelper.debug("ItemSearch", Map("SearchIndex"    -> "Books",
+        Map("SearchIndex"    -> "Books",
             "Keywords"       -> "harry potter",
+            "ResponseGroup"  -> "ItemAttributes,Offers"))

+or JSON:
+    opHelper.debugJSON(
+        "ItemSearch",
+        Map("SearchIndex"    -> "Books",
+            "Keywords"       -> "harry potter",
-                                     "ResponseGroup"  -> "ItemAttributes,Offers"
+            "ResponseGroup"  -> "ItemAttributes,Offers"))
-                                     ))

-If everything is working correctly, you should see an XML print-out of results from the Amazon API, along with a 200 response code.
+If everything is working correctly, you should see an XML or JSON print-out of results from the Amazon API, along with a 200 response code.

-When using scalapac in production, instead of the debug() method you should use execute(). execute() takes exactly the same arguments as debug() but returns a tuple containing the response code (as an Int in _1) and the XML (as an Elem in _2):
+When using scalapac in production, instead of the debug() (or debugJSON) method you should use execute() (or executeJSON). execute() takes exactly the same arguments as debug() but returns a tuple containing the response code (as an Int in _1) and the XML or JSON response (as an Elem or JValue in _2):

     val (code, xml) = opHelper.execute("ItemSearch", Map(...